SwayaanTechnologies/reactjs/README.md

 ```

-* 4. **Styling using styled-components** : The styled-components is a third-party package that helps us create a new Styled component based on the React element and CSS styles provided to it.
+* `Styling using styled-components :` The styled-components is a third-party package that helps us create a new Styled component based on the React element and CSS styles provided to it.

-**Module Installation:** In order to use the styled-components you must first install it as a dependency using the following command from the command line.
+`Module Installation:` In order to use the styled-components you must first install it as a dependency using the following command from the command line.

 ```
 npm install styled-components

 ```

-**Syntax:** To create a styled component you can use the syntax mentioned below.
+`Syntax:` To create a styled component you can use the syntax mentioned below.

 ```
 import styled from 'styled-components';